 Weighing between risk and return, most investors actually would go for risk aversion if they have to take a side.
 Such preference is satisfied by constructing minimum-variance and managed volatility indexes and corresponding ETF products were launched to the market early in the 1990s.
-USMV, EFA, and SPLV are the top three with $12.7, $6.7 and $6.5 billion AuM respectively.
+The top three – USMV, EFA, and SPLV – were at $12.7, $6.7 and $6.5 billion AuM as of the middle of 2017, are now (11/28/2018) soared to $18.14, $8.9, and $8.14 billion respectively.

 iShares Edge MSCI Min Vol USA ETF, USMV, tracks the MSCI USA Minimum Volatility Index.
 The MSCI Parent Indices serve as the universe of eligible securities for optimization, which is based on the previous Barra Global Equity Model (GEM).
 The MSCI Minimum Volatility Index seeks to have the lowest absolute volatility based on a set of constraints using the most recent release of the Barra Open Optimizer, which determines the optimal solution, i.e. the portfolio with the lowest total risk, using an estimated security covariance matrix under the applicable investment constraints.